Zamiell/stardew-valley/Min-Max_Guide.md

   * Combat 1 --> 2
 * At the end of Spring 9, you should get:
   * Mining 1 --> 2
+* At the end of Spring 10, you should get:
+  * Mining 2 --> 3

 ### Spring 12